kburdge/JLAB_TESS/README.md

 #### 5_initial_ellc_fit.ipynb
 We show how to perform an initial fit of the ellc model onto real light curve data.
 We make an initial estimate of the parameters, set up bounds, and use scipy's minimize function to perform the fitting.

+## Experiment and Analysis
+Discover a binary star light curve candidate from the repository of TESS data.
+Once you've found your candidate, fit an ELLC model and measure the parameters of the star system.

+You may NOT use any of the candidates used in our example code (todo: insert target object ids).

 ## References
 [1] Jacob T. VanderPlas 2018 ApJS 236 16